zimmat/king-james-api/README.md

 ## DB
 - I am using mysql and have included the db dump on this repo
+- Create mysql DB called king-james and import the mysql dump

 # Routes
 - For now the only route working from client is `get users` for all others please use postman